flaviohenriqu/datascience/README.md

 	lng: longitude from a geographical point of the request;
 	timestamp: timestamp the time of the request, format: "EEE MMM d HH: mm: ss zzz yyyy" (eg "Thu Mar 24 14:08:08 BRT 2016")
 	source: network technology in which location has been identified.
 Assumes values "GPS" or "wifi" in this sample.

+# Indoor User Movement Prediction from RSS Data

+The dataset is available for download [here] (http://archive.ics.uci.edu/ml/datasets/Indoor+User+Movement+Prediction+from+RSS+data).

+## Algorithm used: SVM (Support Vector Machine)

+It is a classification method.
+In this algorithm, we plot each data item as a point in n-dimensional space (where n is number of features you have) with the value of each feature being the value of a particular coordinate.

+The datasets were split into train and test data.
+I used 80% of data for training and 20% in the tests.

+## Citation request:
+D. Bacciu, P. Barsocchi, S. Chessa, C. Gallicchio, and A. Micheli, "An experimental characterization of reservoir computing in ambient assisted living applications", Neural Computing and Applications, Springer-Verlag, vol. 24 (6), pp. 1451-1464, doi:10.1007/s00521-013-1364-4, ISSN 0941-0643, 2014.